Video ingest in Python

 With recent advancements in machine learning, robotics, and autonomy, video is now an essential test artifact for modern hardware development teams.

-Nominal has 1st class support for video ingestion, analysis, time sychronization across sensor channels, and automated checks that signal when a video feature is out-of-spec.
+Nominal has first class support for video ingestion, analysis, time synchronization across sensor channels, and automated checks that signal when a video feature is out-of-spec.

 This guide demonstrates how to upload a video file to Nominal in Python.
 Other guides in the Video section demonstrate basic Python video analysis and computer vision for video pre-processing prior to Nominal upload.